ULTRAya-fGD/ULTRAya-fGD/README.md

 - 👋 Hi, I’m @ULTRAya-fGD
 - 👀 I’m interested in GD, minecraft, and BFDI.
+I like Rap music and twenty one pilots.
 - 🌱 I’m currently learning python and javascript (if I stop procrastinating)
 - 💞️ I’m looking to collaborate on nothing yet.
 - 📫 How to reach me (discord coming soon if I remember)